SEACrowd/seacrowd.github.io/_pages/apprenticeship.md

       Once accepted, mentees are expected to commit to their assigned project for the duration of the program.
 Switching projects is generally not allowed, as it can disrupt team dynamics and project continuity.
 If you have significant concerns, please discuss them with the program organizers.
   - title: "Can I propose my own project?"
     content: |
       For the 2026 cohort, we are only accepting applications for the predefined research topics listed on the program page.
+You can suggest ideas for the topic that you’ve chosen, but you cannot propose an entirely new project.
 The topics typically come from our mentors and organizers based on research gaps in Southeast Asia and their expertise, so we can ensure quality mentorship and project scope.

       However, we encourage you to suggest new project ideas for future cohorts by reaching out to us via email at seacrowd.research@gmail.com.
 You can also reach out to other mentors & collaborators in research communities like [Cohere Labs Open Science Community](https://labscommunity.cohere.com/get-started), [Eleuther AI](https://www.eleuther.ai/), [Masakhane](https://www.masakhane.io/), or [Nous Research](https://nousresearch.com/).
   - title: "Is research publication guaranteed?"
     content: |
       While we encourage and support publication efforts, **we cannot guarantee that every project will result in a publication**.
 Successful publication depends on various factors, including the quality of the research, relevance to conference/journal themes, and acceptance by peer reviewers.